k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/08_tdm_implement_delete_of_entities.md

 The Customer_ID key can be used to delete Customer, Contract, and Address target tables.
 Define the TAR_CUSTOMER table to hold the target Customer_ID and use the TAR_CUSTOMER to delete the target tables.

-### Adding a Decision Function to the Main Target LU Tables
+### Adding a Decision Function to the Target LU Tables

 The target LU tables must be populated when running a TDM task that deletes the entities from the target environment.
 The target keys must be extracted from the target environment to enable deleting entities and their related data.